shakyevan444/fosscord-community-instances/CONTRIBUTING.md

 }
 ```

-3. create a PR with your changes.
+3. Create a PR with your changes.